 So why is it in vogue now?

 One of the reasons is that part of Third Wave ideology—the laudable part—is the belief that coffee should be transparent.
 This means no blending, and roasting light enough to preserve coffee’s terroir, or the taste arising from the place it was grown and processed.

 So, yes, it’s true that French roasts pretty much all taste like French roasts, and that it would be a waste of a really, really fine coffee to roast it so dark that it only has burnt sugar, molasses, toast, and dark chocolate flavors.

 That doesn’t mean the opposite is true.

-Very, very light coffee primarily cups as citrusy, which itself is the very kind of overpowering flavor wallop that makes all very, very light-roasted coffee also taste pretty much the same: instead of all tasting like an ashtray, it all tastes like hot lemonade.
+Very, very light coffee primarily cups as citrusy or vinegary, which itself is the very kind of overpowering flavor wallop that makes all very, very light-roasted coffee also taste pretty much the same: instead of all tasting like an ashtray, it all tastes like hot lemonade.

-Good development (a combination of origin flavors and caramelization) is something that, in my experience, happens throughout first crack and beyond.
+Good development (a combination of intrinsic origin flavors and Maillard-reaction-produced sugars) is something that, in my experience, happens throughout first crack and beyond.
 If the origin of a coffee can’t be identified at an Agtron of 45-55, the issue might not be that the coffee’s too dark—it could be that the cupper isn’t very good.

 The other reason to roast as lightly as possible—the reason that the First Wave of American coffee roasters like Folgers and Maxwell House did it—is that it reduces something we call shrinkage and saves roasters money.
 Basically, the longer you roast coffee, the less moisture it has and the less each bean weighs.